 I came to the Himalayas.
 Six kilometers further north of Badrinath on the way to Neelkanth, I found a suitable cave on a mountain summit called Narayana Parvata.
 It had a breathtaking view of several waterfalls, multiple water streams, and the incomparable pristine purity of the Himalayas.
 I did two important sadhanas there.

-Two months later, after completing my sadhanas, I went to the abode of lord Jaganatha (Puri).
+Two months later, after completing my sadhanas, I went to the abode of Lord Jaganatha (Puri).
 I spent nearly two weeks in Orissa ineffectually searching for a suitable seaside location.
 I came back to the Himalayas.
 This time I selected an even more remote location in the Himalayan woods.
 I will vivify the place in detail some other time.
 In short, it was simply majestic.

 Regularly sojourned by such wild animals as deer, boars, bears, and monstrous rodents, it had a splendid view.
 It was like Nature’s golf course.
 I started my sadhana there on the 19th of November.
-I came down for a day to send you folks an email on the 27th December before starting my most important sadhana on the 5th of Jan.
+I came down for a day to send you folks an email on the 27th of December before starting my most important sadhana on the 5th of Jan.
 It lasted for 150 days.
 Meditation and related activities took 17 hours of time.
 I will elaborate more on that upon my return.
 With divine grace, it got completed successfully.
-In the last 100 days of my sadhana was complete isolation and solitude, even from my own thoughts.
+The last 100 days of my sadhana was in complete isolation and solitude, even from my own thoughts.
 The outcome has left me fulfilled.

 I can not give my present whereabouts.
 But I am happy and safe and in total bliss.
 Bliss that pervades my entire being almost all the time.
 I have learned to maintain my meditative state irrespective of the state of the world outside, at any point in time that is.
-I am moving onto the next and final destination of my spiritual journey.
+I am moving on to the next and final destination of my spiritual journey.

 A one-off fleeting experience that you can not replicate is of little use if any.
 If we have experienced something as a result of our efforts, we should be able to experience it repeatedly at will.
 If we have followed our approach systematically, the same experience should occur each time on providing the same conditions.
 Anyway, I will write more on it later after my return.
 After completing my concluding sadhana, I will come back and see you all.
 I will disclose my return date at the end of this email.
 Before that, I would like to share with you the essence of my findings.
 As follows:

 Self-realization is no serendipity.
 It is not an aha moment.
 Intellectual comprehension of such realization may well be an epiphany, the actual realization is far from it.
 Self-realization can be achieved by anyone who is willing to put in the effort.
-Dawning of such realization will leave you with only answers.
+The dawning of such realization will leave you with only answers.
 You will no longer have any questions.
 Intellectually, you may understand the underlying philosophy or doctrinal principles but such an understanding may only make you more rigid.
 You will end up merely subscribing to a theory with no confirmation about its validity.

 If you believe that the Divine has a form, you can see his form in this very lifetime.
 If you believe that the Divine is formless, you can experience deep absorption (samadhi) in the foreseeable future.
 That is what I experienced multiple times.
 Your world is made up of your thoughts.
 If your world has a God in it and all your thoughts, all the time, are about Him, His very form will manifest before you.